chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Technology Consultant, James A. Baker + Coaching

 From December 2023 to January 2024, I served as a technology consultant for James A. Baker + Coaching.
-Some of my impact includes:
+Some of my impact include:

 - Modifying the team's technology infrastructure by transitioning CRM and scheduling softwares to achieve a 20% reduction in annual expenses.
 - Establishing HubSpot CRM and OnceHub client scheduling software to monitor and document 27 planned client meetings/month on average.